IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/snackbar/README.md

     <span>Custom content</span>
 </igx-snackbar>
 ```
-You can display custom content in the snackbar when there is no message.
-If a message is set, the custom content will not be displayed.
+You can display custom content by adding elements inside the snackbar.